Gmina: Types

-For a complete listing of all the gminy in Poland, see List of Polish gminas.

 Government

-Polish gminas operate under a mayor-council government.
+Polish gminy operate under a mayor-council government.

 The legislative and oversight body of each gmina is the elected municipal council (rada gminy), in an urban-rural gmina called the town and gmina council (rada miasta i gminy), while in an urban gmina it is called the town/city council (rada miasta).

 Any local laws considered non-compliant with the national ones may be invalidated by the respective voivode, whose rulings may be appealed to an administrative court.
 Decisions in individual cases may in turn be appealed to quasi-judicial bodies named local government boards of appeal, their ruling subject to appeal to an administrative court.